Shimla FAQs: 14 Questions Every Visitor Asks (Answered Honestly)

 3-4 days: Add Viceregal Lodge, Kufri, and a day trip to Naldehra or Mashobra.

-5+ days: Side trips to Chail (former maharaja's summer retreat) or the start of the Kinnaur circuit.
+5+ days: Side trips to Chail (the former maharaja's summer retreat) or the start of the Kinnaur circuit.

 Most visitors do 2-3 nights.
-I'd recommend 3 — the extra day lets you slow down, which is kind of the point of a hill station.
+Aim for 3 — the extra day lets you slow down, which is exactly what a hill station is for.

 Shimla + Manali: 8-10 hours by road via Mandi.
 Usually done as a Himachal circuit.

-Shimla + Kasauli/Solan: Quick add-on, both on the Kalka-Shimla route.
+Shimla + Kasauli/Solan: A quick add-on, both on the Kalka-Shimla route.